What to look for:

 About our savings accounts:

-- If you’re looking to avoid the temptation to splurge (and miss out on bonus interest) set up a regular transfer from your transaction account into your savings account
+- If you’re looking to avoid missing out on bonus interest, set up a regular transfer from your transaction account into your savings account

-- Set up a savings goal – it’s a great way to stay motivated to save for something special or build up savings for a rainy day
+- Set up a savings goal using Goal Tracker3 – it’s a great way to stay motivated to save for something special or build up savings for a rainy day